poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Ideology
 <!-- Remove some of the below, gets in the way of the good points, people might skip -->

-Below are some of my top reasons for setting guard rails on my technology usage.

-1. For productivity reasons; I want to live intentionally, purposefully.
-Mindless Usage gets in the way of hobbies and side projects.
-2. For mental health reasons; Mindless Usage increases my general levels of anxiety and prevents me from feeling fulfilled.
-3. Mindless Usage does not just waste the time being spent mindlessly, it also interrupts large stretches of time and head space before and after.
+**Why do we care about restricting compulsive phone use?**

-4. Mindless Usage prevents deep work, moments of self awareness/thoughtfulness, states of flow where you feel genuinely *amazing*.
+My reasons center around productivity and mental health.
+Mindless Usage of my phone gets in the way of hobbies like reading or playing music, and makes me feel more anxious.
+It fragments my days, and prevents me from deep work, moments of self awareness/thoughtfulness, states of flow where I feel genuinely *amazing*.

+How can we remedy this problem of Mindless Usage?
 Below is a general framework, a philosophy of how these Mis-use Patterns can be curbed.

 **Identification**
 1. Identifying Addictive Patterns allows you to remediate them.
-The problem is *mindless* addiction, where our conscious self fails to step in.
 2. In order to identify Addictive Patterns, you need regular retrospectives to reflect on what Mindless Usage was the most problematic.
 I retrospect on Monday mornings.
-3. Sites with news feeds that encourage *passive consumption* or leverage [variable rewards](https://www.diygenius.com/the-dopamine-loop/) are the most problematic.
+3. Sites with news feeds that encourage *passive consumption* (e.g. News Feeds) or leverage [variable rewards](https://www.diygenius.com/the-dopamine-loop/) are generally the most problematic, but everyone has a different vice.

-**Remeditation**
+**Remediation**
+1. Whenever possible, apps/sites with Addictive Patterns should have Friction Points.
-1. A Friction Point is when you insert a mindfulness task or pause to the start of a problematic app/site to give your conscious self the chance to avoid a bad habit.
+2. A Friction Point is when you insert a mindfulness task or pause to the start/middle of a problematic app/site to give your conscious self the chance to avoid a bad habit.
-2. Whenever possible, apps/sites with Addictive Patterns should have a Friction Point.
-    - An example of a Friction Point is having a site blocked on Chrome, and needing to open up a browser like Safari to use the site.
-3. I am most vulnerable when on my off days, when I feel depressed or in a funk.
-In these days it's important to not be hard on yourself, but it's also important to recognize that
+3. Progress is not linear, and some days are better than others.

 The steps below are implementations of this framework.